mszlapa/jscion/README.md

-# Classy-json
+# classic-json

 ##JSON support for  TypeScript/ES6 classes

-Classy json allows serialization of Javascript class instances into json.
+**classic-json** allows serialization of Javascript class instances into json.

 Deserialized objects are instances of the classes they represented.